-We are constantly looking for leading experts in their creative fields to teach workshops at our new location.
+We are constantly looking for leading experts in their creative fields to teach workshops at our new retail location.
 Please review all the details below, and if you think you are a good match fill out this application.

 - All workshops will take place on Thursday night on a weekly basis unless special circumstances are arranged.

 - Workshop length will be determined by you (2-3 hours generally) and start at 6 pm.

 - You provide instruction, handouts, all materials and a gift for each student (to place in our swag bags).
 We do have tables, chairs, many pairs of scissors (although not sewing), pencils, notepads and other random office type materials at your disposal.

 - We'll accept a max of 20 students, but you can request a smaller workshop size if it is optimal for what you are teaching.